opensearch-project/documentation-website/_api-reference/ingest-apis/get-ingest.md

 Parameter | Type | Description
 :--- | :--- | :---
-master_timeout | Time | Period to wait for a connection to the primary node.
-Defaults to #s.
+`cluster_manager_timeout` | Time | Period to wait for a connection to the cluster manager node.
+Defaults to 30s.